Reach for the Stars Celebration

 Independent leisure skills are activities that your child can default to whenever he or she has down time.
 Puzzle books are a good choice, or reading a book or drawing in a notebook.
 These activities are compact, and can be taken anywhere.
 Your child will be able to keep himself/herself busy while waiting at a doctor’s office, during a religious service, or at home while you are on an important phone call.

 To start teaching independent leisure skills, create a schedule and teach your child how to use it.
 Offer a rotating list of activities, homework, exercise and chores with breaks interspersed throughout, and review it together with your child daily until he/she is familiar with it.
 Gradually fade out your verbal prompts until he/she is able to complete the schedule independently.
+For suggestions on how to build a visual schedule, click here.

 You may decide to offer a choice of activities to build up self-determination skills (“Do you want to paint a picture OR work on a crossword puzzle?”).